FollowTheProcess/cookie_pypackage/{{cookiecutter.project_slug}}/CONTRIBUTING.md

 4) The pull request should work for all supported python versions.
 Check [https://travis-ci.com/{{cookiecutter.author_github_username}}/{{cookiecutter.project_slug}}/pull_requests](https://travis-ci.com/{{cookiecutter.author_github_username}}/{{cookiecutter.project_slug}}/pull_requests).

+5) Do not delete your branch until your pull request has been reviewed, any requested changes have been made and it has been successfully merged and all tests passed

 ### Deploying

 A reminder for maintainers on how to deploy.
 Make sure all your changes are committed (including an entry in HISTORY.md).
 Then run: